‘I just want to find 11,780 votes’: In extraordinary hour-long call, Trump pressures Georgia secretary of state to recalculate the vote in his favor

 He also took aim at Kemp’s 2018 opponent, Democrat Stacey Abrams, trying to shame Raffensperger with the idea that his refusal to embrace fraud has helped her and Democrats generally.
 “Stacey Abrams is laughing about you,” he said.
 “She’s going around saying, ‘These guys are dumber than a rock.’
 What she’s done to this party is unbelievable, I tell you.”

-The secretary of state repeately sought to push back, saying one point, “Mr. President, the problem you have with social media, that — people can say anything.”
+The secretary of state repeatedly sought to push back, saying at one point, “Mr. President, the problem you have with social media, that — people can say anything.”

 “Oh this isn’t social media,” Trump retorted.
 “This is Trump media.
 It’s not social media.
 It’s really not.
 It’s not social media.
 I don’t care about social media.
 I couldn’t care less.”